norswap/autumn/doc/autumn/API/parsers/brackets.md

 # Matching Bracketed and Comma-Separated Content

-These parsers are define in the file [Brackets.kt].
+These parsers are defined in the file [Brackets.kt].

 [Brackets.kt]: /norswap/autumn/parsers/Brackets.kt